Circuit Training Workouts Guide: Burn Calories Fast

 How to Do Circuit Training

 If you want to enjoy the benefits of circuit training, all you need to get started is a clean bill of health and some space.
-You can do a circuit training workout using just your bodyweight or with dumbbells.
+You can do a circuit training workout using just your bodyweight or dumbbells.
 I have included a sample full-body circuit training workout using bodyweight exercises below as well as a circuit workout with dumbbells.

 Full-Body Circuit Workouts